J1149/j1149.github.io/developers/pai_core_apis/estimate_fee.md

 EstimateFee
 ========================

-The `estimatefee` RPC estimates the transaction fee per kilobyte that needs to be paid for a transaction to be included within a certain number of PAIs.
+The `estimatefee` RPC estimates the transaction fee per kilobyte that needs to be paid for a transaction to be included within a certain number of blocks.

-*Parameter #1---how many PAIs the transaction may wait before being included*
+*Parameter #1---how many blocks the transaction may wait before being included*

 {% itemplate ntpd1 %}
-- n: "PAIs"
+- n: "Blocks"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The maximum number of PAIs a transaction should have to wait before it is predicted to be included in a PAI.
-Has to be between 2 and 25 PAIs"
+  d: "The maximum number of blocks a transaction should have to wait before it is predicted to be included in a block.
+Has to be between 2 and 25 blocks"

 {% enditemplate %}